lxc/incus/CONTRIBUTING.md

 The author of a change remains the copyright holder of their code (no copyright assignment).

+## No Large Language Models (LLMs) or similar AI tools

+All contributions to this project are expected to be done by human beings or through standard predictable tooling (e.g. scripts, formatters, ...).

+We expect all contributors to be able to reason about the code that they contribute and explain why they're taking a particular approach.

+LLMs and similar predictive tools have the annoying tendency of producing large amount of low quality code with subtle issues which end up taking the maintainers more time to debug than it would have taken to write the code by hand in the first place.

+Any attempt at hiding the use of LLMs or similar tools in Incus contributions will result in a revert of the affected changes and a ban from the project.

 ## Pull requests

 Changes to this project should be proposed as pull requests on GitHub